HossainShakir/WhoASCIIdCTP/README.md

 ### Features:

 Implemented:
-- [x] Generate art based on an algorithim
+- [x] Generate art based on the Gaussian distribution algorithim
-- [x] Select specific shapes to use on the art
+- [x] Provides a selection of specific shapes to include in the art

 To be implemented:
 - Generate music based on an algorithm